zplug/zplug/README.md

 zplug "zsh-users/zsh-history-substring-search"

 # Can manage a plugin as a command
-zplug "junegunn/dotfiles", as:cmd, of:bin/vimcat
+zplug "junegunn/dotfiles", as:command, of:bin/vimcat

 # Manage everything e.g. zshrc (alias)
 zplug "tcnksm/docker-alias", of:zshrc

 # Prohibit updates to a plugin by using the "frozen:" specifier
-zplug "k4rthik/git-cal", as:cmd, frozen:1
+zplug "k4rthik/git-cal", as:command, frozen:1

 # Grab binaries (from GitHub Releases)
 # and rename to use "file:" specifier